-Novel mechanisms of muscle injury and repair
+Novel muscle contusion injury model and repair mechanism

 MetadataShow full item record